nubenetes/awesome-kubernetes/docs/demos.md

 - [fsgeorgee.medium.com: Growing out of Heroku to Terraform, Docker and AWS](https://fsgeorgee.medium.com/growing-out-of-heroku-to-terraform-docker-and-aws-69e66df4132d)
 - [StarpTech/k-andy](https://github.com/StarpTech/k-andy) This terraform module will install a High Availability K3s Cluster with Embedded DB in a private network on Hetzner Cloud.
 - [adamtheautomator.com: How To Build a Database Instance with Terraform and AWS RDS](https://adamtheautomator.com/terraform-aws-rds/)
+- [BishopFox/iam-vulnerable](https://github.com/BishopFox/iam-vulnerable) Use Terraform to create your own vulnerable by design AWS IAM privilege escalation playground.
+IAM Vulnerable uses the Terraform binary and your AWS credentials to deploy over 250 IAM resources into your selected AWS account.
+Within minutes, you can start learning how to identify and exploit vulnerable IAM configurations that allow for privilege escalation.

 ## Prometheus and Grafana
 - [docker-compose-tpg: Telegraf + Prometheus + Grafana Local Testing Environments](https://github.com/xiaopeng163/docker-compose-tpg) Setup learning environment for Telegraf, Prometheus and Grafana with docker-compose. (include SNMP simulators).